 At first, he came off as a Disney Super Fan.
 We all know the type.
-We thought that he was keeping a placeholder for his family who were coming up any moment to meet the sisters.
+We thought that he was keeping a placeholder for his family who were coming back at any moment to meet the sisters.
 He allowed family after family to move ahead of the line and greet the sisters while he shifted just one place in line behind them.

 Spotting A Child Trafficker

 He was a large, heavy set man with a wide face.
+He was alone.
 He had pudgy cheeks.
 He wore thick, dark rimmed glasses with lenses that were so thick he nearly appeared blind.
 His brown hair came down past his ears and splayed out under a fishing hat that blocked most of his face.

 He was fidgeting and one of his more suspicious mannerisms was the way he held his phone.
 He kept his phone upright at all times.
 Not just in his hand, or down by his side, but he held it away from his body ready to command it.

 During this whole time he talked to us incessantly.
 He asked about our children.
-Where we were from.
-How long we were staying.
-The names and ages of our kids.
-He asked us to pretend he was their grandpa.
+He asked where we were from and how long we were staying.
+He asked the names and ages of our kids.
+He asked us such personal and inappropriate probing questions.

 Behavior of a Child Trafficker

 His phone, which he kept out at all times, was still set on the camera mode.
-He suddenly raised it and we could clearly and unmistakably see him take picture after picture after picture of the young daughter posing face forward with Elsa and Anna.
+All of a sudden and out of nowhere, he suddenly raised it and we could clearly and unmistakably see him take picture after picture after picture of the young daughter posing face forward with Elsa and Anna by herself.

 There are no words to describe the fury that rose in my chest and threatened to seize my lungs with its hot and impassioned grip.
 Gabriel and his cousin stepped in without hesitation and confronted the man.

 An older, middle aged man – a stranger – lurked at Disneyland taking pictures of small children unbeknownst to them, or their parents for his own shameful purposes.

 Confronting a Child Trafficker

-We mothers stood in front of our children, motionless.
+We mothers stood in front of our children, immovable.
 A physical barrier.
 He would not have access.
 He would not lie wait in the shadows.
 A potential child trafficker, or pedophile, was targeting our children.

 Again, he made a controlling motion with his hands and arms for us to go ahead and visit Elsa and Anna.
 He dared to tell us that he’d just put away his phone while it was our turn to visit.